alankrantas/microbit-micropython-cookbook/README.md

 display.scroll(f)
 ```

-Below is the recursive version, which is a lot slower and you may get ```RuntimeError: maximum recursion depth exceeded``` for a bigger number.
+Below is the recursive version, which is a lot slower and you may get ```RuntimeError: maximum recursion depth exceeded``` for a bigger number, especially in micro:bit V1.

 ```python
 from microbit import display